AI Answering Service For Veterinary Clinics

 We cannot let AI give medical advice

 Correct.
-The call path should avoid diagnosis and treatment advice, use clinic-approved language, and route true clinical concerns according to your protocol.
+The call path should avoid diagnosis and treatment advice, use clinic-approved language, and hand true clinical concerns to staff according to your protocol.

 Every clinic has different triage rules

 That is the point.
-Routing should follow your escalation criteria and after-hours policies, not a generic script that ignores how your doctors prefer to handle cases.
+Handoffs should follow your escalation criteria and after-hours policies, not a generic script that ignores how your doctors prefer to handle cases.

 We already have a reception team